yoelhor/evaluation/README.md

 Microsoft Entra external ID's single sign-on (SSO) allows users to sign in using one set of credentials to multiple application.
 Using SSO means a user doesn't have to sign in to every application they use.
 With SSO, users can access all needed applications without being required to authenticate using different credentials.

+#### 1.3.4.1 Keep me signed in (KMSI)

+When a user selects the "Stay signed in?" prompt during the sign-in process, a persistent authentication session is set allowing the user to remain signed in even after closing and reopening their browse.
+The KMSI setting can be enabled or disabled by administrators in the Microsoft Entra admin center.

 ### 1.3.5 Single sign-out

 When a user initiates a sign-out from an application (OpenID Connect and SAML) they are redirected to the Microsoft Entra logout endpoint.
 This ensures that the user's session is properly terminated both in the application and with Microsoft Entra ID.

-Microsoft Entra supports single sign-out (SSO) to ensure that when a user signs out from one application, they are also signed out from all other applications that participated in the single sign-on session.
+Microsoft Entra uses **front-channel** Logout to ensure that when a user signs out from one application, they are also signed out from all other applications that participated in the single sign-on session.
+OpenID Connect **back-channel** logout is currently not supported.

 ### 1.3.6 Authentication library